 Fulbright Postgraduate Scholarships are available to Australian citizens to engage in 8 - 10 months of research relevant to an Australian PhD; or undertake an approved course of study in an American higher degree.
 These scholarships are aimed at current PhD students, honours students, or honours graduates who are considering postgraduate study in the U.S.

-Applications for Scholarships will open on 1 May and close 1 August 2014.
+Applications for Scholarships are now open and close 1 August 2014.